wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

     !!! note
             The validity period of the recovery code is determined by the [2nd step of configuring password recovery](#password-recovery-flow)

-2. Use the `recoveryCode` and a channel `id` to get the recovered username.
 2. Use the `recoveryCode` and a channel `id` to get notifications via that channel.
     !!! abstract ""
         **Request Format**